ArielMejiaDev/pagalogt/README.md

     }
 ```

-In Laravel 7 and 8 the library change response, so you can validate like this:
+### Validation in Laravel 7 and 8

+The library change response, so you can validate like this:

 ```php
 $response = PagaloGT::add(1, 'product', 100.00)->withTestCard()->withTestCredentials()->pay();